smmckay/quex-mirror/doc/source/appendix/command-line/intro.rst

 Default: Lexer

+.. cmdoption:: --insight

+    Prints insights on construction process together with time stamps.
+This option is usefule for large, complex, and time consuming lexical analyzer specifications.

+Default: false (disabled)

 .. cmdoption:: --output-directory, --odir directory

     ``directory`` = name of the output directory where generated files are to be written.
 This does